Coffee Types & Coffee Strength Explained

 Arabicas have lower yields compared to robusta so farmers receive higher prices for smaller crop volumes, but there are also risks of the delicate arabica plants being damaged by pests, frosts, drought, etc.

-Given that caffeine levels of most arabica coffees are reasonably similar, what is it that gives us the "flavour" in a cup of coffee ?
+Given that caffeine levels of most arabica coffees are reasonably similar, what is it that gives us the "flavour" in a cup of coffee?

-Coffee flavour is an oil that is extracted when the perfect balance of heat and pressure are applied during the brewing stage.
+Coffee flavour is an oil that is extracted when the perfect balance of heat and high pressure are applied during the brewing stage.

 The ability to correctly extract the most oil is the result that ends up as greater levels of flavour.

-Some mornings I confess to almost admitting defeat when I try to dial in a new sample of coffee - frustration levels can run very high - plenty of swearing and banging of the portafilter when it's not right !
+Some mornings I confess to almost admitting defeat when I try to dial in a new sample of coffee - frustration levels can run very high - plenty of swearing and banging of the portafilter when it's not right!

 It does not matter what type of brewing method you are using - espresso, stovetop, filter, plunger - the whole equation is influenced by variables such as grind, dose, temperature, time, etc.